Understand your company's position and learn more about the options available

 Corporation tax is payable annually, and for companies with profits below £1.5m this should be done by way of a one-off payment.
 Companies whose profits exceed £1.5m will typically pay their corporation tax in four instalments.

 While corporation tax can be complicated, it is your responsibility as a limited company director or contractor to ensure that this is paid on time.
-Failure to do so is an extremely serious matter and can result in HMRC petitioning for the compulsory closure of your company.
+Failure to do so is an extremely serious matter and could result in HMRC petitioning for the compulsory liquidation and closure of your company if you let the situation continue unresolved.

 If you need more time to get the money together to pay the amount in full, you may wish to enquire about the possibility of paying your corporation tax in instalments.
-HMRC will consider requests from companies asking for additional time and may be able to help by setting up a payment plan known as a Time to Pay (TTP) arrangement.
-While any company can make such a request, the chances of this being accepted will depend on a number of factors including the amount owed, the likelihood of the company being able to adhere to the proposed monthly payments, and how the company has conducted its tax affairs previously.
+HMRC will consider requests from companies asking for additional time and may be able to help by setting up a payment plan.
+You can read our main page on HMRC Time to Pay (TTP) Arrangements here - https://www.realbusinessrescue.co.uk/tax-hmrc/time-to-pay

 If the deadline for paying your corporation tax has already passed and HMRC are threatening to commence a winding up procedure or further court action, you need to act quickly to save your business.
 You can prevent the WUP turning into a Winding Up Order by disputing the amount HMRC claim you owe in corporation tax, or else prove that you are able to afford to pay back the money you owe and arrange for payment to be made.